polaeskandar/storefront-backend/README.md

 1. Rename `.env.example` in the root dir to `.env`.
 2. Set the `ENV` variable to `dev` or `prod`.
 3. Set values for the environment variables in the `.env` file.
-Feel free to use your own port...
+4. Use port `5000` for the server backend to run.
+Or use any other port.
+5. Use port `5432` for both databases to run.
+Or use any other port.
-4. Run `npm install` to install the required dependencies.
+6. Run `npm install` to install the required dependencies.
-5. Run `npm run start` to run the project.
+7. Run `npm run start` to run the project.

 > Please use postman desktop client to test the endpoints.
 > Please refer to REQUIREMENTS.md for more info.